dberner/challenge-dberner/README.md

 The first step in improvement would be to get the site working as planned.
 Finish the ALB deployment and configuration, get Apache installed and running on the Application instances.

 ### 2. Install the app and supporting AWS resources
-Next, complete the initial plan by installing a simple app and whatever backend resources required for its function.
+Next, complete the initial plan by installing a simple app and the backend resources required for its function.

 ### 3. Logging, monitoring, and alerting
-Set up Cloudwatch logging, metrics, and alerting or deploy nagios or similar tools to DIY it.
+Set up Cloudwatch logging, metrics, and alerting or deploy Nagios or similar tools to DIY it.
+DYI might be cheaper, but will be more development and ongoing effort.

 ### 4. DNS, and SSL/TLS
 Set up a DNS name for the site.
 Once the site has a name, we can create SSL/TLS certificates and enable HTTPS on the ALB.
+This is a security priority and a basic expectation of the modern web.

 ### 5. Operational improvements
-See the [Operational gaps](#Operational gaps) section below.
+See the [Operational gaps](#operational-gaps) section below.

 ### 6. A custom AMI for the app servers
 Simplify app deployment by generating a custom AMI with the application and configuration pre-installed.